Visit Charleston, SC With Our Handy Travel Guide: Things to Do, Where to Stay, and Places to Eat in 2026

-Posted on | No Comments
+Posted on |

-We’ve covered lots of different things to do and see in Charleston and you can find them all here in this Charleston Travel Guide.
+Looking for a Charleston travel guide?
+Does your family love hitting the highway and heading south to this seaside town in South Carolina?
+We’ve covered lots of different things to do and see in Charleston, Mount Pleasant, and the surrounding islands and beaches.
 Everything from an itinerary for a long weekend without kids to a list of things to do that won’t break the bank.
+Whether you’re looking for historic Charleston tours or a day on the beach, we have an idea for you!
 We’ve even included some things we plan to cover in the coming months.

 Travel Guide to Charleston, South Carolina

 The Holy City is also home to one of the oldest congregations in the south.
 The Circular Congregational Church is located in the same exact space as it was all those years ago.
 It’s hard to go anywhere in the historic district without having a church or some part of it in your sight.
-That made committing what was viewed as a sin difficult, back in the day.
+That made committing what was viewed as a sin difficult back in the day.

 We broke this guide down into the popular areas in and around Charleston, SC.
 Use the links below to jump to the sections you are interested in visiting.

 Kidding Around has a lot of content covering this gem of a city, and we’ve barely scratched the surface!
 I’ve even included some bucket list items at the bottom of each section.
+(Last updated in 2026.)

-What Is There to Do in Charleston, SC
+Highly Recommended Things to Do in Charleston, SC

 A Visit To The Old Exchange